spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-api-tutorials/implement-versioning-for-rest-api-resources.md

 ## 3. Add more versions

-To implement a new version, you can create a new route plugin in your module.
-For example, to support version 3.0, you can use the following code in your plugin:
+To implement a new version, you can create a new route plugin in your module—for example, to support version 3.0, you can use the following code in your plugin:

 **Code sample:**